 Louisville Mayor Greg Fischer

-During Mayor Fischer’s tenure, Louisville has added 71,000 jobs and 2,500 new businesses.
-Eleven billion dollars in capital construction is planned or underway in the city, and between 2014 and 2016, 11,000 Louisvillians worked themselves out of poverty, and another 8,300 families joined the middle class.
+During Mayor Fischer’s tenure, Louisville has added 80,000 jobs and 2,700 new businesses.
+Thirteen billion dollars in capital construction is planned or underway in the city, and between 2014 and 2016, 11,000 Louisvillians worked themselves out of poverty, and another 8,300 families joined the middle class.
 Louisville has been named an International Model City of Compassion four times.
 The city’s strong financial management has been recognized with positive ratings by the nation’s “Big Three” credit agencies.